irfanhakim-as/linux-wiki/topics/alacritty.md

 This installs and sets up Alacritty as the default terminal.

+> [!IMPORTANT]
+> This guide assumes that you are using KDE Plasma as your desktop environment.

 ### Content

 1. Install `alacritty`, `tmux`, and `wmctrl` using `yay`: